Rock Climbing in the English Lake District

 - Swindale.
 This secluded valley on the eastern side of the Lake District provides excellent climbing at a variety of grades.
 It has the added advantage of usually being dry when the central Lakes areas are wet.

 - St Bees Head.
-The sandstone crags on the coast near Whitehaven provide some excellent bolted sports routes up to 25m long, though they tend to be in the higher grades.
+The sandstone crags on the coast near Whitehaven provide some excellent bolted sport routes up to 25m long, though they tend to be in the higher grades.
 St Bees also offers extensive sandstone bouldering across a wide range of grades – perfect when the weather is wet in the mountains.

 - Chapel Head Scar.
 In the southern Lake District the rock turns to limestone and there are several established crags, with the largest being Chapel Head Scar.
 The majority of these routes are bolted, though they do tend to be in the higher grades.

 - Silverdale.
 This area situated south of the Lake District national park receives much drier weather than the central Lakes area.
 Here there are some excellent limestone crags, particularly at Trowbarrow.

 There are many excellent places to go bouldering in the Lake District, with a wide variety of rock types and environments to choose from.
 This ranges from the high volcanic boulders in the mountains, low lying areas such as Kentmere and Carrock Fell, the granite of Eskdale or the seaside sandstone of St Bees.
 There is a dedicated guidebook covering all the bouldering in the Lake District, called Lake District Bouldering that covers almost 3,000 individually boulder problems and dozens of variations and linkups at over 70 crags.
 Buy the Lake District Bouldering Guidebook from our our shop.